 Penal Code 288.1 is the California statute that requires the court to obtain and consider a defendant's mental evaluation before granting probation in certain sex crime cases.
 The mental evaluation is referred to as a "Penal Code 288.1 report."

-The emphasis of the evaluation will be whether the conduct is likely to happen again, and whether the defendant is a danger to other children.
+The evaluation is conducted by a psychiatrist or psychologist, who is directed to examine (1) the circumstances of the offense, and (2) the defendant's history.
+The emphasis of the evaluation is upon whether the conduct is likely to recur, and whether the defendant continues to be a danger to other children.

 Penal Code 288 PC does not require the court to order a mental examination.
 If the record supports a denial of probation, a report on the defendant's mental condition lies within the court's discretion.

 If the court does order a report, it must be issued by either:

 - a reputable psychiatrist, or

 - a reputable licensed psychologist who has:

 - at least five years of postgraduate experience in the diagnosis and treatment of emotional and mental disorders.

 If the defendant cannot afford the report, the court may appoint a psychiatrist and order the costs to be paid by the county.